ShivamKumar-mnnit/design-importer/README.md

 # design-importer
-this is to import new portfolio designs
+This repository is used to import portfolio designs.